You are obligated to report to us to ensure you are accountable for the funding you receive and the services you deliver.

 You have a range of reporting requirements to show you are meeting your performance indicators.

-Key Performance Indicators (KPIs) are specific targets outlined in your contract that are designed to help us measure your performance in meeting service delivery obligations and agreed outcomes.
+Key Performance Indicators (KPIs) are specific targets outlined in your contract, designed to help us measure your performance in meeting service delivery obligations and agreed outcomes.

-You are required to consistently meet or exceed the KPIs and submit a quarterly report to demonstrate compliance.
+You are required to consistently meet or exceed the KPIs throughout the term of the contract and submit a quarterly report to demonstrate compliance.

 These quarterly reports are due to us by 8 October, 8 January, 8 April and 8 July.

-Failure to meet these obligations may lead to the implementation of a performance improvement plan, which is a formal agreement between Homes Tasmania and a housing support provider that outlines the actions and timeframes to resolve contract issues.
+Failure to meet these obligations may lead to the implementation of a performance improvement plan which are formal agreements between Homes Tasmania and a housing support provider that outline the actions and timeframes to resolve contract issues.

 The decision to develop a performance improvement plan is at the discretion of the contract manager.